elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 ## Review pull requests

-If contributors make a pull request to make changes, by default the editors that are responsible for files that will changed by the PR will be assigned and notified.
+If contributors make a pull request to make changes, by default the editors that are responsible for files that will be changed by the PR will be assigned and notified.
 All PR should be assigned to one of the editors.
-Before merging a PR, pages' tags and keywords, and tools and resources' tags should be checked and assigned according to the established tagging system.
+Before merging a PR, pages' tags, and tools and resources' tags should be checked and assigned according to the established tagging system.
+The editor who provides the last approval to a PR should also merge it.

 ## Link a pull request to an issue